31 March 2022

 Trust your instincts and ‘don’t be fobbed off’ says Kim

 Ovarian Cancer Awareness Month runs throughout March.
-Ovarian Cancer is the cancer that is notoriously difficult to diagnose, as mum-of-two Kim Dudley discovered when her various health issues were put down to ‘going through the menopause’.
+It is the cancer that is notoriously difficult to diagnose, as mum-of-two Kim Dudley discovered when her various health issues were put down to ‘going through the menopause’.

 But, after a year of unexplained problems, tests showed that Kim, then 57 years old, had ovarian cancer.